 Staff ecologists began collecting quantitative vegetation data in 1989, and this effort has greatly intensified since 1997.
 Our program is strongly committed to a "specimen-based" approach to community classification that depends on structural, floristic, and environmental plot data collected from uniform areas supporting homogeneous stands of vegetation.
 Although the analogy is imperfect, data from each plot could be considered a "specimen" that may be compared with other plot data in order to delimit vegetation "taxa," in much the same way as a botanist analyzes preserved plant specimens to determine the taxonomic limits of species.
 As a result, procedures for observing, measuring, describing, and comparing vegetation are standardized to a specific scale, which facilitates more precise and objective characterization of vegetation types than is possible through purely qualitative field observation.
 In addition, a standard system and format for digitally storing data achieves satisfactory archiving of plot records and ensures the availability of data for further analysis or reanalysis in the future.
 Standard DCR-DNH protocols for data collection and analysis are summarized in a separate introductory section.

-To date, more than 4,500 vegetation plots (map) have been sampled by DCR-DNH ecologists and contractors.
-Initially, a substantial proportion of these data were collected as part of landscape-level classification projects for several discrete areas of the George Washington and Jefferson National Forests (Fleming and Moorhead 2000, Coulling and Rawinski 1999, Fleming and Moorhead 1996, Rawinski et al. 1996); the Grafton Ponds complex in York County (Rawinski 1997), three adjacent watersheds in southeastern Virginia (Fleming and Moorhead 1998); the Fort Belvoir military reservation (McCoy and Fleming 2000); the Pamunkey River Watershed in the northern Coastal Plain (Walton et al. 2001), the Bull Run Mountains (Fleming 2002b), Manassas National Battlefield Park (Fleming and Weber 2003), and several ongoing projects (e.g., Shenandoah National Park and the Potomac River Gorge).
+To date, more than 4,700 vegetation plots (map) have been sampled by DCR-DNH ecologists and contractors.
+Initially, a substantial proportion of these data were collected as part of landscape-level classification projects for several discrete areas of the George Washington and Jefferson National Forests (Fleming and Moorhead 2000, Coulling and Rawinski 1999, Fleming and Moorhead 1996, Rawinski et al. 1996); the Grafton Ponds complex in York County (Rawinski 1997), three adjacent watersheds in southeastern Virginia (Fleming and Moorhead 1998); the Fort Belvoir military reservation (McCoy and Fleming 2000); the Pamunkey River Watershed in the northern Coastal Plain (Walton et al. 2001), the Bull Run Mountains (Fleming 2002b), Manassas National Battlefield Park (Fleming and Weber 2003), Shenandoah National Park (several projects) and the Potomac Gorge study (Fleming 2007).

-During the past decade, classification initiatives using data collected across a broader geographic range have been undertaken, including:
+During the past two decades, classification initiatives using data collected across a broader geographic range have been undertaken, including:

 These projects have allowed us to re-examine data and results generated by the landscape-scale projects on a regional basis, and have fostered an increased understanding of the relationships between Virginia vegetation units and those proposed by other states or the USNVC.